It is important to regularly check your wooden windows to ensure that they are still in a good condition and operate easily.

 This is an issue that commonly occurs when the window has been painted and the window has not been opened regularly after the work.
 This issue is especially common during the winter months, when the timber might expand slightly.

-At The Sash Window Workshop we recommend that customers move their windows regularly from when they are painted or installed until 6 months after the work is carried out.
+We recommend that customers move their windows regularly from when they are painted or installed until 6 months after the work is carried out.
 Specifically, we ask our customers to open and close their windows:

 - A couple of times the day following work